 There is a register with address 0x00 in the control/shared register set, and there is also a register with address 0x00 in each channel register set.
-If you read the value in register 0x00 when bit 2 of register 0xff is cleared to 0, then the value returned by the DS100DF410 is the value in register 0x00 of the control/shared register set.
-If you read the value in register 0x00 when bit 2 of register 0x00 when bit 2 of register set.
-If you read the value in register 0x00 of the control/shared register set.
+If you read the value in register 0x00 when bit 2 of register 0xff is cleared to 0, then the value returned by the DS110DF410 is the value in register 0x00 of the control/shared register set.
+If you read the value in register 0x00 when bit 2 of register 0x00 when bit 2 of register 0x00 when bit 2 of register 0x00 in the value returned by the DS110DF410 is the value in register 0x00 of the control/shared register set.
 If you read the value in register 0x00 of the selected channel register set.
 The channel register set is selected by bits 1:0 of register 0xff.